TeraDrive: Interface

-There was often speculation that the TeraDrive was specifically designed as a purpose-made developmemt kit, to allow software makers to develop their software titles for the Mega Drive.
+There was often speculation that the TeraDrive was specifically designed as a purpose-made development kit, to allow software makers to develop their software titles for the Mega Drive.
 However, given the release date of the TeraDrive (some years after the initial Mega Drive release), as well as the availability of Sega's own game development hardware, it is unlikely the TeraDrive was designed for this purpose.

 Peripherals

 The system's peripherals which were included or available separately, included 2 × Mega Drive pads, 1 × PS/2 Mouse, 1 × Sega branded PS/2 IBM keyboard and 1 × 3-button joystick.
 The Mouse and Mega Drive pads were practically identical to those found on the Mega Drive console version.

-A monitor which was manufactured by a 3rd party company but with Sega branding, was available separately at a price of ¥79,800 (estimated USD $600/GBP £300 at the time), which was capable of displaying 15 kHz RGB video signals from the Mega Drive hardware and a 31 kHz VGA output from the PC hardware, both from the VGA connector.
+A monitor which was manufactured by a 3rd party company but with Sega branding, was available separately at a price of ¥79,800 (estimated US$600/GBP £300 at the time), which was capable of displaying 15 kHz RGB video signals from the Mega Drive hardware and a 31 kHz VGA output from the PC hardware, both from the VGA connector.

 Models

-Three models were available, ranging from ¥148,000 (USD $1100/GBP £580) to ¥248,000 (USD $1840/GBP £950).
+Three models were available, ranging from ¥148,000 (US$1100/GBP £580) to ¥248,000 (US$1840/GBP £950).